Peter Laviolette

-Peter Philip Laviolette Jr. (born December 7, 1964) is an American professional ice hockey coach and former player who most recently served as the head coach for the New York Rangers of the National Hockey League (NHL).
+Peter Philip Laviolette Jr. (born December 7, 1964) is an American professional ice hockey coach and former player who is the head coach for the Los Angeles Kings of the National Hockey League (NHL).
 Originally undrafted by teams in the NHL, he played a total of 12 games with the Rangers in the 1988–89 season.
 Following retirement from active play, Laviolette also served as head coach of the New York Islanders, Carolina Hurricanes, Philadelphia Flyers, Nashville Predators, and Washington Capitals.
-He led the Hurricanes to a Stanley Cup win in 2006, and later coached the Flyers to the Stanley Cup Finals in 2010, as well as the Predators in 2017.
-Laviolette is the fourth coach in NHL history to lead three teams to the Stanley Cup Finals.
+He led the Hurricanes to a Stanley Cup win in 2006, and later coached the Flyers to the Stanley Cup Final in 2010, as well as the Predators in 2017.
+Laviolette is the fourth coach in NHL history to lead three teams to the Stanley Cup Final.

 On October 13, 2021, Laviolette won his 647th game as an NHL head coach, passing John Tortorella to become the winningest American-born head coach in league history.
 In February 2022, Laviolette became the 10th head coach in NHL history to record 700 wins, and in March 2024 he became the eighth coach to record 800 wins.

 Laviolette was born in Franklin, Massachusetts, and attended Franklin High School, where he played baseball and ice hockey.
 He played college ice hockey at Westfield State College in Westfield, Massachusetts.